 The mask shifts with each new person in their sights, adjusting to our likes and dislikes, filling in crevices to become whatever seems to be missing and fulfilling our long-lost dreams.
 What remains the same, however, is that the true nature of the narcissist remains hidden behind the mask.

 With that mask, employed skillfully at the outset, the narcissist sets the stage to lure and trap by putting it back on again and again.

 Imagine the narcissist with a piece of chalk.
 With the love-bombing they pour on us at the beginning of the relationship, narcissists draw a fat, white circle of protection around themselves.

 Their words and deeds during that time further cast a glittering, golden spotlight of goodness over them and we form a bond with the person standing in that spotlight that is difficult to break.

 Later, each time they step out of that circle, that is, “cross the line,” and our brain and body scream at us that we have been violated, they only have to stand under the golden goodness inside that circle so we catch them in its glow to get us to override our own instincts.

 “No, I’m not abusing you.
 I love you.”

 This is why I call it “escaping” a relationship with a narcissist.

 I am not the only one to do so.
 H.G.
 Tudor, self-aware narcissist, describes three stages in our interactions with narcissists as we try to leave them.
 He also describes it as if it is an escape.

-To break up with a narcissist and become free of the relationship, we must psychologically change our view of it.
+Breaking up with a narcissist means psychologically changing our view of it to become free.
 There is no other way.